daviddellarossa/CM3070-final-project/README.md

 # CM3070 Final project
 # Computer Science - Game design degree at University of London

+# Fightship Arena

 ## **Space invaders** meets **Quake**

 What's that?

 A duel in a Quake arena where two little green aliens fight for their life?

 Or two powerful gladiators fighting to the death in a two dimensional world like Space invaders?

 No, nothing like that.

 But...